rabobank-cdc/DeTTECT/README.md

 YAML files are used for administrating scores and relevant metadata.
 All of which can be visualised by loading JSON layer files into the [ATT&CK Navigator](https://github.com/mitre-attack/attack-navigator) (some types of scores and metadata can also be written to Excel).

-See below an example of mapping your data sources to ATT&CK which gives you a rough overview of your visibility coverage:
+See below an example of mapping your data sources to ATT&CK, which gives you a rough overview of your visibility coverage:

  <img src="https://raw.githubusercontent.com/wiki/rabobank-cdc/DeTTACT/images/example_data_sources.png" alt="DeTT&CT - Data quality">